nordic-institute/X-Road/doc/Sidecar/kubernetes_security_server_sidecar_user_guide.md

 The secondary pods also have a readiness probe, this test will run a healthcheck every 10 seconds.
 As long as the healthcheck result is not positive, the Pod status will remain in "NotReady" and will not be included in the Load Balancer Service.

-After the manifest is deployed, you can scale the secondary pods by running (**reference data: 3.1, 3.18**):
+After the manifest is deployed, you can scale the secondary pods by running (**Reference Data: 3.1, 3.9**):

 ```bash
 kubectl scale -n <namespace name> --replicas=<number replicas> deployment/<pod name>